RFM Spectroscopic Data

 Transient absorption features generated during collisions between two (same or different) molecules, tabulated as a function of wavenumber and temperature

-In addition, the RFM can use Look Up Tables (LUTs) which are an (RFM-specific) alternative representation of spectroscopic data, replacing either line or absorption cross-section data
+In addition, the RFM can use Look Up Tables (LUTs) which are an (RFM-specific) alternative representation of spectroscopic data, replacing either line or absorption cross-section (but not CIA) data.

 Line Parameters - HITRAN .par files